vcsjones/vcsjones.dev/_posts/2017-12-03-macos-platform-invoke.md

 A final possibility is to make a native shim that coerces the data types to something consistent, like `int32_t` and have a shim per architecture.

+Another point of difference is string encoding.
+Windows vastly prefers to use Unicode and ANSI strings (W or A), where MacOS libraries will frequently use UTF8.
+The easiest thing to do here is to marshal them as pointers, unfortunately.

 Overall, it's not too much different.
 Pay attention to the calling convention and be aware of LP64 over LLP64.